ucsb-cs56-projects/cs56-games-fish-animation/README.md

 * To help developers add more features, the game is set to win whenver you get 50 points
 * There's no time limit, but watch out!
 Jellyfish are out to get you!
 * If you eat the jellyfish, you'll lose health!
+* If you touch the ship, you die immediately!
+Take Care!
 * If your health is 0 or you get too many negative points, you lose.
 * There are three different difficulties, so test your skills on all of them!
 Good eating!